carpentries/amy/README.md

     locally.
 You'll need to set up your `$PATH` correctly, though.
 Look [here][fixing-npm-permissions] for details.

-4. Set up your local database wit redacted (development-ready) data with:
+4. Set up your local database with redacted (development-ready) data with:

     ~~~
     $ make database